raindropio/help/docs/using/collections-groups/index.md

 </summary>

 When you log in to Raindrop.io and you’ll see the dashboard.
-There’s a button `+` located in left side of a screen, click on it and a field will appear right above currently active collection.
+There’s a button `+` located in left side of a screen, click on it and a new collection field will appear right above currently active collection.

+You can also right-click on `My collections` or the name of a group and choose `Create collection`

 <p><img src={require('./create-collection.png').default} height='370' /></p>

 Type a name then press `Enter`.
 Or if you not happy with a location of new collection just drag and drop it to any other level/location.

-If you want to create a nested collection for currently active just `Shift+click` on `+` or drag and drop a field to desired level/location.
+Nested collections can be created by dragging and dropping an existing collection onto another collection or by right-clicking a collection and choosing `Create nested collection`.
+You can convert a nested collection into a top-level collection by dragging it out of the collection and dropping it into empty space in the left Raindrop.io pane.

 </details>